A rollercoaster political cycle prompts Nathalia Fernandez to ‘step up’ for Senate seat – Bronx Times

 This political cycle has been a roller coaster, to say the least, for both incumbent politicos and aspiring officeholders in the state.
 This year’s election schedule includes June 28 and Aug.
 23 primaries, and while the state’s redistricting saga waylaid some candidates’ best-laid political plans this summer, it has also allowed others to seek higher office.

-Among those seeking a new opportunity due to the shifting of legislative boundaries is state Assemblymember Nathalia Fernandez, a Democrat who announced a bid for the Senate District 34 seat, a position held by state Sen. Alessandra Biaggi who decided to run for a congressional seat instead of seeking reelection this year.
-What amounts to the race for Biaggi’s open seat will pit Fernandez in a primary against Progressive Christian Amato, a former Biaggi staffe,r and conservative Democrat James Gisondi, who unsuccessfully ran for Senate two years ago.
+Among those seeking a new opportunity due to the shifting of legislative boundaries is state Assemblymember Nathalia Fernandez, a Democrat who announced a bid for the Senate District 34 seat, a position held by state Sen. Alessandra Biaggi who decided to run for a congressional seat instead of seeking reelection.
+What amounts to Biaggi’s open seat will pit Fernandez in a primary against Progressive Christian Amato, a former Biaggi staffer and conservative Democrat James Gisondi, who unsuccessfully ran for Senate two years ago.

 When new maps reassigned attorney Miguelina Camilo to Senate District 33 — whom Fernandez and the Democratic Party intended to support to succeed Biaggi in the Senate — Fernandez told the Bronx Times that she saw the reshuffled districts as a chance to bring “fire for the people” of Senate District 34.

-Note: This story was updated at 6:10 p.m. on June 3.